Astrud Gilberto: Later career

-In 1980, following separation from her second husband, she overcame her aversion to performing at nightclubs and began performing on the club circuit, especially in New York City.
+In 1980, following her separation, she overcame her aversion to performing at nightclubs and began performing on the club circuit, especially in New York City, as well as at jazz festivals.
 She referred to this period as her "third life" and relocated to New York City, buying an apartment in West Village and living there for most of the 1980s and 1990s.

 In 1983, she collaborated with Japanese jazz trombonist Shigeharu Mukai for the album So & So: Mukai Meets Gilberto, initially released only in Japan.
 In 1986, she collaborated with German big band leader James Last on the album Plus (Released in the United States as Astrud Gilberto Plus James Last Orchestra).

 In 1982, Gilberto's son Marcelo joined her group, touring with her for more than a decade as a bassist.
 He also served as her road manager, sound technician and personal assistant.
 In 1990 Gilberto and her two sons, João Marcelo and Gregory Lasorsa, together established Gregmar Productions, Inc., a production company aimed at promoting Gilberto's music and developing new material.

 In 1996, she made several guest appearances with other artists, singing duets.
 The first was with George Michael at his invitation, performing the bossa nova standard "Desafinado" on the AIDS benefit album Red Hot + Rio.
 She also sang a bilingual (in French and Portuguese) duet, "Les bords de Seine", with singer Étienne Daho on his album, Eden.
 That same year, Pony Canyon, a Japanese label, issued a live album, Live in New York, followed by a studio album, Temperance, in 1997.
 Her son Gregory Lasorsa played guitar on one of the songs from the album, "Beautiful You".

 Gilberto's last foray into music was the 2002 album Jungle, released on her own label, Magya Productions.

-Retirement from music
+Retirement

-Although she did not officially retire, Gilberto announced in 2002 that she was taking "indefinite time off" from public performances.
-In her later life, she was sometimes described as a recluse, a label she disputed, saying that she was simply someone who had a high regard her privacy.
+In 2002, Gilberto announced that she was taking "indefinite time off" from public performances.
+In her later life, she was sometimes described as a recluse, a label she disputed, saying that she was simply someone who had a high regard for her privacy.
+A 2003 message posted to her website included the statement, "I’m not sure when or even if I will resume performing again, as I am enjoying a quieter life style these days, after 37 years of performing and traveling."
+Gregory Lasorsa notes about her later life, "...once she stopped being an artist, she never wanted to be in the public eye again.
+She didn’t want to be Astrud Gilberto anymore."
+Her website noted that she was "not available for any interviews of any kind, as a result of a long standing policy adopted by the artist."

 In the early 2000s, Gilberto put together a website to stay in touch with her fanbase.
 Her website devoted a notable portion of its content to animal rights advocacy.
 She also briefly sold original artwork via the website.
 Updates to the website were infrequent after the mid-2000s.

-A 2003 message posted to her website included the statement, "I’m not sure when or even if I will resume performing again, as I am enjoying a quieter life style these days, after 37 years of performing and traveling."
-Gregory Lasora notes about her later life, "...once she stopped being an artist, she never wanted to be in the public eye again.
-She didn’t want to be Astrud Gilberto anymore."
-Her website noted that she was "not available for any interviews of any kind, as a result of a long standing policy adopted by the artist."

 Astrud Gilberto died at home in Philadelphia, on June 5, 2023, aged 83.